BenjaminMD/EuropaCat2023/README.md

 ### Poster Preview

 A preview of the poster is shown below.
-You can download the full PDF by [here](EuropaCat2023.pdf).
+You can download the full PDF [here](EuropaCat2023.pdf).

 ![Poster Preview](EuropacCat2023.png)